chuachongmo/RTIDDS/DDS_531/SecureDDS.md

 ### STEP 3:

-Generate PeerCert by Running AutoGenPeerCert.bat
+Generate PeerCert by Running AutoGenPeerCert.bat (Found in .\openssl-1.0.2n\i86Win32VS2013\release)

+Enter "y" when prompted.

 You can customize the script by changing the string "peer1" in the AutoGenPeerCert.bat